zjb-s/n.kria/README.md

 * pattern copying and pasting
 * option for keeping loop,rate,etc between patterns or not
 * finalize visible params
-* graphics
 * crow outputs
 * post note names when you adjust note
 * clock tracks from other tracks
-* transpose tracks from other tracks
 * implement octave shifter
 * add randomization of pages, tracks or patterns
 * figure out exactly what should be in meta.lua, then move it all there